genderkit/genderkit/_resources/surgery.md

 Doing some preparation in advance can help make sure everything goes smoothly during your hospital stay and recovery.
 To help you avoid forgetting to do or buy something we have created a [Getting ready for gender surgeries page]({% link surgery-checklist.md %}).

 {% include gdnrss %}

+### How do I access medical support?

+To get access to surgery, you will need to use medical services.
+You can read information about these services using on our pages:

+{% include medicalnav %}

 ### Where can I find out more?